By: Su Keles | Posted on August 15, 2022

 Why is it cheaper?

 A generic drug’s price can be up to 80 percent less than its brand name origin.
 The main explanation for the low prices is that generic drug producers do not have to spend the same amount of money as the brand name company.
-Generally, the cost for a new drug will include the cost of research, patency, development, and marketing.
+Generally, the cost of a new drug will include the cost of research, patency, development, and marketing.
 But none of these costs is necessary for generic drugs.
 Also, once a generic medication is approved, several companies can produce and sell the drug.
 This competition helps to lower prices as well.

-The quality issue – Is scepticism necessary?
+The quality issue – Is skepticism necessary?

 - It is true that in some cases, even though the active ingredient in a generic medication is the same as in the brand name alternative, small changes could determine how the generic medication affects your body.
 These minor changes can be related to how the generic drug is produced or the different inactive ingredients used in the medicine.
 It may cause the drug to be less effective or create side effects for some patients